dmitry1210/dmitry1210/README.md

 ### Hi there 👋

 My name is Dmitry, a team player with a good eye for detail & desire to develop in IT.
+That guy who always puts agenda in the meeting invitation and "Thank you" at the end of an e-mail.

 I've studied layout at the [HTML Academy](https://htmlacademy.ru/), and currently studying for a Frontend Developer at [Hexlet](https://ru.hexlet.io/).